brunsgaard/go-pdfium-render/README.md

 # go-pdfium-render

+https://github.com/bblanchon/pdfium-binaries needs to be present on your system.

 # The project

 The end goal is to have a golang libary that uses pdfium for rendering pdfs into images ppm(especially pgm) and png, everything should happen in memory.